Ohio Senior Assistance Programs, Benefits, and Grants (2026)

 • Hearing: Check local Lions Clubs for hearing aid assistance and ask your AAA about regional programs.
 For general low‑income phone access with amplified devices, see Lifeline (USAC).

 Tip: Ask dental schools and community health centers about reduced‑fee services.
 Find health centers via Health Resources & Services Administration – Find a Health Center.
+When budgets are tight, low-cost dental options for seniors outlines dental schools, donated care, and clinic discounts.

 Legal Help, Consumer Protection, and Elder Rights